 A WCC consists of the standalone communication channel that is used for the 1G/2.5G/5G/10G Ethernet data transmission between the ECUs and an additional environment system for data or power transmission.
 This model is used to consider the electromagnetic interaction between the Ethernet and other systems that can occur as crosstalk within multiport connectors, multi-pair cables or bundles of cables.
 Although the scope of this document is on 1G/2.5G/5G/10G only, specific applications may require the characterization of crosstalk parameters between Ethernet channels and other data channels in the same component or system.
-Examples include multiport connectors with coaxial or UTP ports for other data applications in proximity to Ethernet ports.
-If no specific requirements are defined by these other applications, the recommendations for 1G/2.5G/5G/10G on multiport measurement fixtures, related measurement methods and crosstalk requirements may be applied.
-Further signal integrity and EMC parameters for data channels other than 1G/2.5G/5G/10G are not within the scope of this specification.
-Power and other multi-purpose contacts and cables are also not covered by this specification.
+Examples include multiport connectors with coaxial or UTP ports for other data applications, the recommendations for 1G/2.5G/5G/10G on multiport measurement fixtures, related measurement methods and crosstalk requirements may be applied.
+Further signal integrity and EMC parameters for data channels other multi-purpose contacts and cables are also not covered by this specification.